-Patricia was born March 27, 1926 in Ogden, Utah to Henry J and Avis Geraldine Fish Hamilton and grew up in Salt Lake City.
+Patricia was born March 27, 1926, in Ogden, Utah to Henry J. and Avis Geraldine Fish Hamilton and grew up in Salt Lake City.
 She attended school at St. Ann’s, St. Mary’s of the Wasatch, Judge Memorial and East High School.
 During WWII she was an overseas telephone operator.
-After their marriage and the children were raised she worked at the Utah State Development Center for several years.
+After the children were raised she worked at the Utah State Development Center for several years.

 Highland Historical Society Home Page